duvitech/CarND-LaneLines-P1/writeup_project.md

 ### 1. Pipeline Description

-My pipeline consisted of 6 steps to achieve the desired results.
+The image pipeline consisted of 6 steps to process the image/frame RGB data and annotate lane lines that are found onto the original image/frame.

-STEP 1: I converted the image/frame to grayscale
+STEP 1: We must convert the image to grayscale to normalize the image pixels between 0-255

 ![alt text][image1]

-STEP 2: Using the output of step one create a Gaussian Blurred image
+STEP 2: Using the output of step one create a Gaussian Blurred image to reduce noise
+	and unwanted details and textures.

 ![alt text][image2]

-STEP 3: Using the output of step three perform canny edge detection on image
+STEP 3: Using the output of step three perform canny edge detection which determines edges
+	in the image from transition gradients.

 ![alt text][image3]

-STEP 4: Generate a mask area to create a region of interest and apply to canny edge result
+STEP 4: Generate a mask area to create a region of interest and apply this region to the
+	canny edge result removing areas of the image we are not interested in.

 ![alt text][image4]

 ![alt text][image5]

-STEP 5: Find the slopes of the lines within our region of interest and determine if they are
+STEP 5: Find the slopes of the lines detected by the canny edge algorithm that fall within
-	making up the left or right lane.
-Using the averaged slope, generate lane lines for right and left lanes.
+	our region of interest.
+Calculating their slope we determine if the lines make up the left or right lane.
+Using the averaged slopes, we generate lane lines for right and left lanes.

 ![alt text][image6]

-STEP 6: Overlay Lane Lines onto original image/frame
+STEP 6: Overlay Lane Lines onto original image/frame for annotation of the image

 ![alt text][image7]

 ### 2. Identifying potential shortcomings with my current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+This is a rather simplistic algorithm and will perform poorly with winding roads.
+	This algorithm will also have issues with various weather conditions and different lighting.

 ### 3. Possible future improvements to my pipeline

-A possible improvement would be to ...
+A possible improvement is to change the colorspace to HSV instead of grayscale which will allow
+	for selecting yellow or white lines a little better.
+Currently my pipeline does not try to isolate the yellow, but picks it up rather well.

-Another potential improvement could be to ...
+Another potential improvement would be to write a better algorithm for finding the lanes so when
+	lanes curve they will be picked up and annotated correctly.
+I think another improvement would be to track the polygon of the detected lane.